 So here’s the promised cupcake recipe that I used as a carrier for the paleo chocolate fudge frosting that I posted last week.

 Here’s how you can make your own paleo coconut sprinkles.
 The recipe uses plant-based natural coloring and coconut and while they’re not nearly as bright as nasty store-bought sprinkles, you don’t have to worry about what you’re eating!

 * I don’t think I’m British – I just loathe the p-word.

 This is pretty much the same recipe I used in my spiderweb cupcakes.
 I adapted it a little to make the cupcakes bigger and to make the measurements a bit easier for people who use measuring cups instead of grams.

 I also added a little more sweetener!
 The original cupcake recipe was sweetened with just honey but when I tried the recipe as written, and ate a cupcake without the frosting, I wanted more sugar.
 So I added two tablespoons of coconut sugar.

-These chocolate cupcakes have a really interesting texture and I don’t mean that in a bad way!
+These gluten-free dairy-free cupcakes have a really interesting texture and I don’t mean that in a bad way!
 It’s hard to describe, but they’re kind of mousse-like.
 They’re not like regular, fluffy airy cupcakes, but they’re moist and… mousse-like.
 I’m sure that won’t convince you to make them so here’s a review from the original recipe: